 Traditionally, all trimming techniques are designed for straight hair.

-Your stylist will wet your hair, stretch it, or even straighten it before cutting.
+Your stylist will wet, stretch, or even straighten your hair before cutting.

-Cutting curly hair is not the same as cutting straight hair.
+Cutting naturally curly hair is not the same as cutting straight hair.

 It’s like sculpting: